CLRX/CLRX-mirror/doc/GcnInstrsMubuf.md

 or that format are determined by operation (data format is not encoded in instruction's format).

-List of fields for MUBUF encoding (GCN 1.0/1.1):
+List of fields for the MUBUF encoding (GCN 1.0/1.1):

 Bits  | Name     | Description
 ------|----------|------------------------------